Is it salad night? Or are you beginning a new meal routine?

 With so many options, what would you be your best choice?

 That is due to its nutritional value.
 It is rich in vitamins A, C, K, B6 as well as calcium and magnesium.
-Sure, it may taste a bit bitter, but there are ways to counteract that, from blending it in a juice to toasting it on the frying pan.
+Sure, it may taste a bit bitter, but there are ways to counteract that, from blending it in a juice to cooking it on the frying pan.

 Watercress is an aquatic plant found near springs and slow moving streams.
 Have you tried watercress before?
 It tastes like spinach!
 Watercress is a great source of nutrients.
 It actually has four times more beta-carotene than the apple.
 Try mixing it into your salad next time.
-You will be in for a treat!

 What would life be like without spinach?
 Maybe Popeye wouldn’t have ever been able to save Olive Oyl.
 Imagine what a tragedy that would have been.

 Did you know that according to the United States Department of Agriculture, a 180-gram serving of boiled spinach provides 6.43 mg of iron?
-That’s probably how Popeye was able to get toned up so easily.
+That’s probably how Popeye was able to get toned so easily.

-4. Collard Greens.
+4. Collard Greens

 Have you been to a barbeque lately?
 You probably had a side of collard greens.
 These healthy little green leaves are rich with nutrients such as vitamins A, C and K. They are great for a salad or to have as a side for most dinnertime recipes.